Urn: Trophies, tea and fashion

 The Ashes, the prize in the biennial Test cricket competition between England and Australia, are contained in a miniature urn.

 Urns are a common form of architectural detail and garden ornament.
 Well-known ornamental urns include the Waterloo Vase.

 A tea urn is a heated metal container traditionally used to brew tea or boil water in large quantities in factories, canteens or churches.
 They are not usually found in domestic use.
 Like a samovar it has a small tap near the base for extracting either tea or hot water.
 Unlike an electric water boiler, tea may be brewed in the vessel itself, although they are equally likely to be used to fill a large teapot.

-In Neoclassical furniture, it was a large wooden vase-like container which was usually set on a pedestal on either side of a side table.
+In Neoclassical furniture, an urn was a large wooden vase-like container which was usually set on a pedestal on either side of a side table.
 This was the characteristic of Adam designs and also of Hepplewhite's work.
 Sometimes they were "knife urns", where the top lifted off, and cutlery was stored inside.
 Urns were also used as decorative turnings at the cross points of stretchers in 16th and 17th century furniture designs.
 The urn and the vase were often set on the central pedestal in a "broken" or "swan's" neck pediment.
 "Knife urns" placed on pedestals flanking a dining-room sideboard were an English innovation for high-style dining rooms of the late 1760s.
 They went out of fashion in the following decade, in favour of knife boxes that were placed on the sideboard.